roughdrafts-xyz/Linki/README.md

 ## What does Sigili mean?

 I wanted to use the name Sigil, but a popular library on pypi already uses that.
 Sigili is the plural of Sigil.
-It also means a few things in different languages.
+Sigils are representations of concepts.
+I like that.

+A collection of representations of concepts.